KrzysztofA/y-cipher-decipherer/README.md

 # Y-Cipher-Decipherer

-Application deciphering coded messages with Hill Cipher, Caesar Cipher, and Rails Cipher, created for assignment submission in the first year Mathematics course in computing module.
+Application deciphering coded messages with Hill Cipher, Caesar Cipher, and Rails Cipher, created for assignment submission in the first year of a Mathematics BCs course in computing module.
 Application made with React for Front-End and NodeJS with Express for Back-End

 ## Stack